rayenbm04/rag-assistant-for-documents/README.md

 ## MCP integration (Claude Desktop)

-`mcp_server.py` exposes the RAG assistant as a tool inside Claude Desktop.
-Once configured, you can query your indexed documents directly from any Claude conversation — no browser needed.
+`mcp_server.py` exposes the RAG assistant as a set of tools inside Claude Desktop.
+Once configured, you can query indexed documents, upload new files from local paths or URLs, and check indexing progress — all from any Claude conversation without opening the browser.

 ### Tools exposed